-This small-batch cinnamon roll recipe is perfect for a family or pair of individuals, as it makes about 4 large rolls.
+This small batch cinnamon rolls recipe is perfect for a family or pair of individuals, as it makes about 4 large rolls.

 We have been craving more of these cinnamon rolls lately.
 They're packed with cinnamon flavor, gooey in the center, and fluffy.
 The icing is simple and a delicious complement to the flavors we have going on in every roll.

-We love cinnamon rolls around here and recipes like this one are perfect for when we don't want too many rolls sitting around the house (because portion control and resisting sweets are skills we lack).
+We love cinnamon rolls around here and homemade cinnamon roll recipes like this one are perfect for when we don't want too many rolls sitting around the house (because portion control and resisting sweets are skills we lack).

-For more cinnamon roll recipes, make sure to check out my Air Fryer Canned Cinnamon Rolls, Cinnamon Roll Apple Cobbler, Cookies and Cream Cinnamon Rolls, and Easy 45 Minute Cinnamon Rolls.
+For more cinnamon roll recipes, make sure to check out my Cinnamon Roll Apple Cobbler, Oreo Cinnamon Rolls, and Cinnamon Roll Monkey Bread.

 - It's delicious!
 The filling from these rolls is exactly the same as my Cinnabon Clone Cinnamon Rolls, but the dough is a little easier to make and handle.